Touch 'n Go: Card categories

 The cards can be categorized into three types:

 Generic cards

 Classic card

 A standard stored-value Touch 'n Go card fare structure is currently available for adult fare for public transportation and standard class vehicles with two axles and three or four wheels (Class 1), excluding taxis for toll fare.
 It is like a top-up card.

 The card is derived from several designs.

 NFC card

 The Touch 'n Go card, which is enhanced with NFC technology to enable reload via the Touch 'n Go eWallet, allows us to reload wherever you are and at any time.
 The enhanced card is currently sold via Touch 'n Go eWallet at cost of RM10.00 per card.

 Identity card

 MyKad is embedded with the Touch 'n Go chip since 2001.

+The newly released MyKad from 2026 will no longer include a Touch 'n Go chip.

 Co-Branded Cards

 PLUSMiles card

 There is also a PLUSMiles Touch n' Go card, which is available on the North–South Expressway.
 The card provides a 5% rebate to users of expressways operated by PLUS (E1, E2, E3, E6, E15, E29 and E36) driving in private non-commercial vehicles.